ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 A variable-specific default for the facet ``var_type`` is given in the extra facets (see below) for many variables, but this can be overwritten in the recipe.
-This is necessary if your ICON is structured in one variable per file.
+This is necessary if your output is structured in one variable per file.
 For example, if your output is stored in files called ``<exp>_<variable_name>_atm_2d_ml_YYYYMMDDThhmmss.nc``, use ``var_type:
 <variable_name>_atm_2d_ml`` in the recipe for this variable.